sujoy-kr/sujoy-kr/README.md

 # Sujoy Karmakar

-Welcome to my GitHub!
-I'm a full-stack developer and DevOps enthusiast with a strong focus on backend development, cloud infrastructure, and system design.
-My work spans across Java (Spring Boot), .NET, Node.js, Linux server ops, and web scraping.
-I aim to build robust, scalable, and maintainable systems.
+Currently a full-stack JavaScript developer with 3 years of experience, specializing in SvelteKit frontend and Node.js backend development.
+Actively learning .NET development to expand my backend expertise.
+Proficient in Linux systems and experienced in managing production VPS environments.
+I focus on building robust, scalable, and maintainable applications.

 ## About Me